Course "Fundamentals of Academic Writing: From Paragraph to an Academic Text"

 Dates: February 27 - March 20

 How do I get accepted?
 You should be a full-time employee from teaching or research staff at the HSE.

-The course is offered on the competitive enrollment basis.
+The course is offered on a competitive basis.
 Please, fill out an online registration form and write a motivation letter in English (about 300 words).
-Please name the types of academic texts you have to write in English, describe the difficulties you have faced when writing an academic text and explain how new skills are relevant to your teaching and / or scientific work.
+Please name the types of academic texts you have to write in English, describe the difficulties you have faced when writing an academic text and explain how new skills are relevant to your teaching and/or research.

 For more information on how to write a strong motivation letter, please read the AWC blog.

 - “I want to note not only the content of the course (which is at its best), but also the attitude of the instructor Natalia - one can feel the attention and care with which the materials were prepared, the video was recorded, and the feedback was given.”